Photo Credit: Parks Canada

 One of the biggest reasons we are excited to partner with Parks Canada is because of their promotion of their Discovery Pass and their open-door policy to Canadians this year.
 Our National Parks are some of our most beautiful and iconic Canadian places.
 They are protected for a reason.
 People come from around the world to experience these world-class views and National Geographic wonders.

-Is this a sponsored post?: Yes, however my experiences and thoughts are my own!
+Is this a sponsored post?: Yes, our East Coast Canada road trip is sponsored.
+However, my experiences and thoughts are my own!

 Are you working on your next road trip plans?
 Here are some ideas to add to your list!